DsWagon/le23du8/README.md

 - [ ] réparer le bug flat
 - [X] fix devise for custom fields edit new
 - [X] fix devise for custom fields edit update
+- [X] An autocomplete attribute of a form field uses a non-standard HTML value.
+This might prevent the browser from correctly autofilling the form.